|Overall Rating||Pretty Good|

 Capita Defenders Of Awesome 2019 - 2013 Review by The Good Ride

 The Capita Defenders Of Awesome is hybrid camber with camber between the feet, flat after and then a little rocker.
 This is an affordable but somewhat technical all mountain freestyle ride for those that like air most of all.
-For us, the Outerspace Living is a little more forgiving and a more well-rounded board but we wouldn’t unfriend you if you added this to your quiver.
 If you got it as your primary board just make sure you know it’s strengths and limitations.
 The overall flex of the 2018 and 2019 Capita DOA feels like it’s easier to butter but it’s not any less poppy and overall flex has seemed to improve the last few seasons.

 The 2018 and 2019 Capita Capita Defenders Of Awesome are the same rides so the 2018 review still stands.

 The Capita Defenders Of Awesome has a couple of things going for it that make it a great board for its price range.
 It’s aggressive for a twin, it’s super poppy and it has a camber like feel to it.
 However, don’t let the low price lead you into believing this is a beginner/intermediate board.
 This is still aggressive all mountain freestyle twin that’s only a little less forgiving than a camber ride.
-A lot of people have been on the DOA bandwagon for a long time.
-We see this as a board that’s unique and good for the price point but it felt one dimensional compared to many Mountain Freestyle rides out there.
-It’s all about Air.
+We think the DOA is a pretty good board and especially so for those that like air.
+If you want a more forgiving well-rounded ride that does everything that is mountain freestyle well but nothing exceptional the Outerspace Living is the better call.
+If you want a more technical mostly camber ride we prefer the way the Outsiders turns over the DOA’s camber to flat profile and to a lesser extent feel it pops better too.
+Still, this is a good board and I can see why so many park riders are into it.

 Days: 3+ on the 2018, 4+ on the 2016 and 1 on the 2013.